 Dab rigs can be found at your local head shop, smoke shop, or dispensary.
 Read more about different styles of dab rigs and how they work in this step-by-step guide to using dab rigs.

-Different types of live resin include:
+Different consistencies of live rosin/resin include:

-- Batter/badder: Live resin batter or badder (spelling varies interchangeably by manufacturer) is a terpene-heavy cannabis concentrate with the appearance of yellow-brown cake frosting, or cookie dough.
+• Batter/Badder: Batter or badder (spelling varies interchangeably by manufacturer) is a terpene-heavy cannabis concentrate with the appearance of yellow-brown cake frosting, or cookie dough.

 Keep in mind that both live resin and live rosin are more potent than most other methods of using cannabis.
 As mentioned before, it is always wise to start small and proceed with caution when it comes to trying new cannabis products.